The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Satellite Definition and Survey Completeness

 The right panel of \autoref{fig:host_completeness_def} shows the average spectroscopic coverage and the number of targets without redshifts as a function of absolute magnitude.
 For this plot, we compute absolute magnitude as if all targets were at the distance of their host.
 All \nhosts{} complete systems reach 100\% spectroscopic coverage within the primary targeting region for galaxies brighter than $M_{r,o} = -15.5$.
-For galaxies fainter than $M_{r,o} = -15.5$, we maintain on average a 90\% spectroscopic coverage down to $M_{r,o} = -12.3$.
-For comparison, we show the average spectroscopic coverage from the literature and pre-existing surveys before SAGA; the coverage declines rapidly below $M_{r,o} = -17.5$, and is not higher than 20\% below $M_{r,o} = -14.5$.
+For galaxies fainter than $M_{r,o} = -15.5$, we maintain, on average, a 90\% spectroscopic coverage down to $M_{r,o} = -12.3$, with completeness slightly decreasing toward fainter magnitudes.
+For comparison, we show the average spectroscopic coverage from the literature and preexisting surveys before SAGA; the coverage declines rapidly below $M_{r,o} = -17.5$, and is not higher than 20\% below $M_{r,o} = -14.5$.

 \autoref{fig:host_completeness_def} also shows that, on average, there are about 10 galaxies per host with $ -15.5 < M_{r,o} < -12.3$ for which we do not have redshifts.
-If all targets within the primary targeting region have exactly the same probability of being identified as a satellite, then we expect there would be $\sim$\,0.2 satellites for every 10 objects.
-In the next section, we will utilize a more sophisticated method to estimate and to correct for incompleteness.
+If all targets within the primary targeting region have exactly the same probability of being identified as a satellite, then we expect that there will be $\sim$0.2 satellites for every 10 objects.
+In the next section, we will utilize a more sophisticated method to estimate and correct for incompleteness.